Have you ever yearned for the snow, and perhaps considered being snowbird housesitters?

 Getting prepared for the snow

-This year, we’ve agreed to do a house sit in Alberta, Canada.
+This year, we’ve agreed to be snowbird housesitters at a winter house sit in Alberta, Canada.
 We expect the average daytime temperature to be around -20 C. To date, we’ve had two in-person meetings with the owners to learn about the dogs, the hot tub, and how they expect us to manage snow and ice around the home and property.

-Fortunately, as Canadians we’re well prepared for the cold, and we know exactly what to expect from the weather and its unique impact on the dogs.
+Fortunately, as Canadians we’re well prepared for the cold of winter house sitting, and we know exactly what to expect from the weather and its unique impact on the dogs.
 Our host has used house sitters for many years and cannot imagine leaving the house for so long without a sitter in residence.
 There are many others who also need a house sitter to keep their home and pets safe.

 Unique challenges for snowbird housesitters

-If you do agree to house sit in Canada during the winter months, be warned.
+If you do agree to snowbird housesitting in Canada during the winter months, be warned.
 It can be a very challenging experience.

 Snow storms or ice rain can wreak havoc on the roads and driving in such conditions presents many hazards.